unprovable/glitch-stm32/README.md

-# Glitching STM32F103 with an iCE40 FPGA
+# Glitching STM32F103 with an iCE40 'iCEstick' FPGA

 **FULL WRITEUP TO FOLLOW!!**